techcentaur/The-Obvious-Accord/README.md

 # The-Obvious-Accord
-There are some protocols which are implied under the subjective usage of the word `obvious`.
-Here is a formal incomplete list of them.

-### Protocol-1 | Pretty obvious if you think about it
-If something seems to be obvious, that's what obvious means.
-No-one needs to know if the former statement was the first argument, i.e., circular argument of Munchhausen trilemma.
-It is pretty obvious in itself if you think about it.
+There are some things which are super obvious.
+But people still like to ask about it.

+This is a place to collect that.